fernando-mc/fernandomc.com/content/posts/zz_old_draft_travis-ci-npm-package.md

 Now, before you do this make sure you're using the correct type of [semver version update](https://docs.npmjs.com/getting-started/semantic-versioning).
 Your command might end up being `npm version patch -m "just a quick patch"` or even `npm version major -m "new breaking changes yo"`.

-After you've done this **wait for just a minute and don't push these changes**.
+After you've done this **wait for just a minute and don't push these changes yet**.

+The next step for us is to

 **Push and Autopublish!**